 \section{Conclusion}

-It is quite surprising that the form of Thomas-Fermi differential equation in presence of strong quantizing magnetic field is exactly identical with that of zero field case.
+It is quite surprising that the form of Thomas-Fermi differential equation in 2D in presence of strong quantizing magnetic field is exactly identical with that of zero field case.
 The exchange part of electron energy does not exist in 2D in presence of strong quantizing magnetic field.
 The Fermi momentum obtained in this case is along $z$-direction, which is suppressed in ideal 2D case.
 The Thomas-Fermi-Dirac equation therefore can not be obtained for a 2D electron gas in presence of a strong quantizing magnetic field.
-However, in absence of magnetic field, exchange energy can be obtained assuming a quasi 2D structure.
+However, in absence of magnetic field, exchange energy can be obtained assuming a quasi 2D structure and finally making the width along the third dimension tending to zero.
 Hence one can formulate Thomas-Fermi-Dirac model in 2D scenario for an electron gas.
 We have noticed that the radius of a two dimensional charge neutral WS cell is infinitely large.
-On the other hand it is finite if $N/Z <1$, i.e., the cell is ionized or positively charged.
+On the other hand it is finite if $N/Z <1$, i.e., the cell is ionized and carrying some effective positive charge.
 In usual three dimensional case also the radius of an atom can not be finite in Thomas-Fermi model.
 However, in Thomas-Fermi-Dirac model the radius of a two dimensional charge neutral WS cell is found to be finite.
 We have also noticed that the size of circular shape WS cell does not depend on the strength of magnetic field, even if it is of astrophysical order.
 Because of two dimensional structure, there is no distortion of circular type WS cells to elliptical form.
 On the other hand, in the usual three dimensional case, because of pressure anisotropy within the WS cells, a distortion to ellipsoidal shape may occur in presence of strong quantizing magnetic field.
-In the usual three dimension, The anisotropy increases with the increase of the strength of magnetic field.
-Then in the extrim case, it can be shown that an atom becomes needle shape with its length alon the direction of magnetic field.
+In the usual three dimension, the anisotropy increases with the increase of the strength of magnetic field.
+Then in the extreme case, it can be shown that a WS cell acquires a needle like shape with its length along the direction of magnetic field.